 Will Smith gives one of the greatest performances of his career here by playing a man who covers his sadness with a façade so as to not let his son find out what they are going through.
 He knows for certain that he is good with people and numbers, and he has mastered the Rubik’s Cube as well.
 We feel for Gardner while watching the film because he tries his best to financially support himself and his child using only those three aforementioned skills.
 ‘The Pursuit Of Happyness’ is a deeply uplifting movie, and it instills a sense of hope and positivity in the minds of the audience.

 Read More: Best End of the World Movies of All Time

 1. It’s a Wonderful Life (1946)

-Often considered to be one of the greatest Christmas-themed films ever made, ‘It’s a Wonderful Life’ is a movie that celebrates every person on the planet, because the message it sends is universal.
+Often considered to be one of the greatest Christmas movies ever made, ‘It’s a Wonderful Life’ is a movie that celebrates the life of every person on the planet, because the message it sends is universal.
 George Bailey (Jimmy Stewart) is a man who gives up on all the dreams he had for himself in order to help the others in his life, and this brings him immense pain and sadness.
 He becomes suicidal due to the lack of importance he thinks his life has.
 As he reaches a nearby bridge, sad and drunk, he is visited by a guardian angel named Clarence who shows him how the world would’ve been if he never existed.

-The movie may seem very simple, but there is a reason as to why it touched the hearts of many.
-‘It’s a Wonderful Life’ shows us that, simply put, we are all important.
-No matter how big or small the changes are that you bring into this world, a change is a change, and it ultimately does matter.
+The movie may seem very simplistic, but there is a reason as to why it touched the hearts of many.
+‘It’s a Wonderful Life’ shows us that we are all important.
+No matter how big or small the changes that you bring into this world, a change is a change, and it ultimately does matter.
 Every person is worth something, and it is necessary to realize this and appreciate it, for then only will we truly be happy.
 What a beautiful lesson to learn from a film!

 Read More: Most Inspirational Movies of All Time